riverwm/river/CONTRIBUTING.md

 ## Contributing to river

 Contributing is a simple as opening a pull request on github.
-You'll likely have more success with your contribution if you visit [#river](https://webchat.freenode.net/#river) on chat.freenode.net to discuss your plans first.
+You'll likely have more success with your contribution if you visit #river on irc.libera.chat to discuss your plans first.

 ## Commit messages